zuixjs/zuix-web-starter/source/index.md

 ### Content folders

 The main content folder is `./source/pages`.
-It's a good practice to have each content page implemented with its own folder and a `index.md` file in it.
+It's a good practice to have each page implemented with its own folder and a `index.md` file in it.
 In the same folder can be placed other sub-folders for page-local assets, such as images.

 ```